vector-of-bool/bpt/docs/guide/packages.rst

 Applications and Tests
 **********************

-``dds`` will recognize certain compilable source files as belonging to applications and tests, depending on the filenames "stem," which is the part of the filename not including the outer-most file extension.
+``bpt`` will recognize certain compilable source files as belonging to applications and tests, depending on the filenames "stem," which is the part of the filename not including the outer-most file extension.
 If a compilable source filename stem ends with ``.main`` or ``.test``, that source file is assumed to